 Since my dad was an electrician, I have a decent understanding of how electricity works.
 However, every year when I put up and plug in my Christmas lights, I feel like I’m constantly bending the rules.
 Are lights really going to cause a fire if I plug in more than I should?
 Understanding basic safety tips can keep you and your family safe this holiday season.

 1. Turn them off.
 If you’re leaving your home to run errands or going to bed, it’s a good idea to turn off your lights.
-According to the National Fire Protection Association (NFPA) 40% of Christmas tree fires are caused by the lights.
+According to the National Fire Protection Association (NFPA), 40% of Christmas tree fires are caused by lights.
 Timers, remotes, and smart outlets can make turning off your lights easier!

 3. Use the right extension cord.
 Like your lights, extension cords are rated for indoor or outdoor use.
 Indoor cords should never be used outside in the elements.

 4. Don’t overload your lights.
 Always refer to the manufacturer’s instructions about how many strings of lights can be plugged together in a single outlet.
 Too many strings could cause them to overheat.
 Using a power strip with a circuit breaker is a good idea.
 If the power strip’s circuit breaker begins to detect heat, it will shut down.

 5. Plug your outdoor lights into a GFCI outlet.
 A ground fault circuit interrupter provides valuable protection for your home.
 If you’re putting up lights outside your home this year, plug them into a GFCI outlet.
 If the outlet detects wet conditions, it will automatically shut off the power to your lights to prevent electric shock.
 Inside your home, GFCI outlets can be found in your bathroom or kitchen.
 If you have an older home and don’t have one, call a licensed electrician to install some.